 We were also very pleased to learn that Bush Brothers & Company of Knoxville, Tennessee (the world famous bean processor and canner) has contributed funds to finance this project.
 We had no idea they were interested in southeastern archaeology, but we are very glad they are.
 In our honest opinion here at the blog, the fine folks at Bush Brothers make the very best and tastiest canned bean products on the market.
 We love the baked bean products at our house—and If you can find them on your grocery shelf—their speckled butter beans are to die for—really.
 Therefore, we recommend the full line of Bush bean products to all of our readers.
 So, go buy some beans from the Bush Brothers right now and contribute to archaeological research in Tennessee and the American Southeast.

 Maize has been and will continue to be an important focus of paleoethnobotanical studies in the Southeast.
-However, what our culture sometimes refers to as the “lowly bean” was a potentially important player in the prehistoric diet because of its high protein content.
+However, what our culture sometimes refers to as the “lowly bean” was a potentially important player in the prehistoric diet because of its high protein and supplementary amino acid content.
 So, we here at the blog say, “Maize shmaize y’all!!!
 Turn in your beans for the database!!!”

 Beans are happy-making things too!!!
 It has been our experience that American archaeologists in general love “classic” bean humor.
 This was certainly the case on Tennessee archaeological sites in the 1970s and 1980s—been there—seen that.
 Fifteen people would be busily troweling down 5-ft squares, and some young man would be telling everyone about the great Fourth of July cookout he had just attended and how the Boston baked beans were especially good.
 All of a sudden, a Project Director or Crew Chief would call out (audible across the entire site), “Beans, beans…!!!”
 This cue would soon be followed by a deluge of some of the most creative and funny impromptu short poems one could possibly imagine: